EarthScope/ringserver/doc/ringserver.md

 <b>-L </b><i>port</i>

 <p style="padding-left: 30px;">Network port to listen for incoming connections on.
 By default the server will not listen for connections, setting at least one listen port is needed to communicate with the server.
 By default, a listening port will accept all supported protocols.
-Restricting a port to only allow specific protocols can be done using a configuration file, see <b>Multi-protocol Support</b> for more information.</p>
+Restricting a port to only allow specific protocols can be done using a configuration file or adding flags to the port declaration, see <b>Multi-protocol Support</b> for more information.</p>

+<b>-SL </b><i>port</i>

+<b>-DL </b><i>port</i>

+<b>-HL </b><i>port</i>

+<p style="padding-left: 30px;">These options are shortcuts for configuring a listening port for only SeedLink, DataLink or HTTP protocols respectively.</p>

 <b>-T </b><i>logdir</i>